Implementing a Red Hat Enterprise Linux High Availability Add-On cluster in a multizone region environment

 -

-- Match an primary IP address of a network adapter of the cluster nodes virtual server instance.
+- Match the primary IP address that is assigned to a network adapter of the cluster node virtual server instance.

 -